Skip to content

 Wale – ‘Everything is a Lot’

 Wale’s highly-anticipated Everything Is a Lot is a poetic album to say the least.
-Across 18 tracks, he sifts through anxiety, ego, and evolution, never rushing the process.
-The guest list is wide-ranging, but everyone shows up in service of Wale’s vision, not the other way around.
-What stands out most is how present he sounds: calmer, clearer, and willing to confront himself without flinching.
+In 18 tracks, he sifts through anxiety, ego, and evolution, never rushing the process.
+The guest list is wide-ranging, but everyone shows up in service of Wale’s vision.
+What stands out most is how great he sounds: calmer, clearer, and willing to confront himself without flinching.
 It’s a reset, yes, but also a reminder that Wale’s voice hits hardest when he lets us into the mess.

 The Best Albums Of 2025